Correspondents' dinner shooting suspect charged with attempted assassination of Trump

 Guest kept eating after shots rang out

-A guest at the White House Correspondents’ Association Dinner was seen continuing to eat even after gunshots rang out.
+A guest at the White House Correspondents’ Association dinner was seen continuing to eat even after gunshots rang out.

 Trump uses the shooting to renew his White House ballroom push